how to choose colors for a painting with harmony

 First, I chose orange-red for the focal point, turtle.
 I used Burnt Sienna for the orange.

-Second, the compliment blue-green was the perfect color for the tropical water.
-Mixing the two colors made the dark colors for the turtle and the ocean floor.
+Second, the complement blue-green was the perfect color for the tropical water.
+Mixing the two colors made the dark colors on the turtle and the ocean floor.

-Then, a third color, yellow was great for the sunlight areas of the painting.
+A third color, yellow was great for the sunlight and the highlight areas of the painting.

 After we select a painting color scheme, we will know what colors to put out on our palette.

-Note, a straight complimentary color scheme will consist of only two colors.
-But we can mix a huge number of colors from two compliments.
+Note, a straight complementary color scheme will consist of only two colors.
+But we can mix a huge number of colors from two complements.

 get ready to paint

 Paper clip the template to your color wheel.
-Only the selected three or four colors will show.
+Only the selected colors will show.
 Refer to it and lay out the colors on your palette.

 Keep the color scheme in sight while painting, as a reminder to not use any other colors.
-If we want more colors, mix them from the selected colors.
+If we want more colors, mix them from your selected color scheme.

 If it works for me, it will work for you!